-The Special Victims Detail is comprised of nine investigators, two office specialists and one sergeant.
-Five investigators are assigned to investigate reports of sexual assaults against adults and minors.
-Investigators are also assigned to the Sex Offender Notification and Registration Team (S.O.N.A.R.), the FBI’s Sexual Assault Felony Enforcement Team (S.A.F.E.) and elder abuse.
-The investigators assigned to Special Victims are responsible for the in-depth follow-up investigation of any criminal allegation which is sexual in nature.
-The investigators are also tasked with investigating all Child Abuse Registry (CAR) reports forwarded to Social Services.
-These cases include rape, sexual assault or battery, sexual abuse and molestation of children.
+The Special Victims Detail (SVD) is comprised of one Sergeant, nine Investigators, and one Investigative Assistant.
+Six Investigators are assigned to investigate reports of sexual assaults against adults and minors.
+These Investigators are also tasked with investigating all Child Abuse Registry reports received from Social Services.
+These cases include rape, sexual assault, and molestation of children.

-The emotional aspect of sexual assault incidents makes it essential that the investigative response include a holistic approach to the citizens who have been impacted by these crimes.
-Therefore, investigators working on cases in this discipline assist victims and witnesses with referrals to counseling and community based services to aid in their recovery, ability to negotiate the judicial system, and to prevent future victimization.
-This approach has improved the level of service to the citizens of Orange County.
+The emotional aspect of sexual assault makes it essential that the investigative response include a holistic approach to the people who have been impacted by these crimes.
+Therefore, Investigators assist victims and witnesses with referrals to counseling and community based services to aid in their recovery, effectively negotiate the judicial system, and prevent future victimization.
+This approach has proved successful and elevated the level of service to the residents of Orange County.

 One Investigator is assigned to the Homeland Security Investigations (HSI) Orange County Child Exploitation Task Force (OCCETF).
 This federal task force collaborates on child abuse investigations and apprehends child pornographers, child sex tourists and facilitators, child molesters, and online predators.
 The OCCETF employs the latest technology to collect evidence and track the activities of individuals and organized groups who sexually exploit children through the use of websites, chat rooms, newsgroups, and peer-to-peer trading.
 The mission is to target these sophisticated child predators with the goal of making the Internet a safer environment for children.